 Imagine being the original owner of Insure.com (which sold for $16 Million in 2009).

 Got a thing for numbers?
 Plenty of companies pay talented contractors who are good at data analysis, making this a potentially lucrative way to make money online, if you have the right credentials and experience.
-Platforms like Upwork and Digiserved are just two of many websites that are great for freelancers with an analytical prowess.
+Platforms like Flexjobs and TopTal are just two of many websites that are great for freelancers with an analytical prowess.

 If you’re a fitness buff and have the right combination of charisma and business sense, working as a part-time online personal trainer can be both physically and financially rewarding.
 Once you build up a reputation and client base for yourself, it could easily turn into a full-time endeavor for you.
-Check out this interview with several fitness blog owners who are making a living online, from MonetizePros.
-As well, I'd recommend checking out this resource if you want to take this business idea seriously and get started with a business plan for your personal fitness trainer business today.
+Check out a few of the top fitness blog examples and observe how they make money online from their content sponsorships, affiliate earnings and product sales.

 The music industry might not be as strong as it was in the 80s, but there are still plenty of ways to make money online as a musician.
 Sites like SoundBetter let you sell your services as a songwriter, producer, or session musician to thousands of customers a month.
 While Musicbed, Music Vine, Marmoset, and SongFreedom are perfect for licensing your music to TV shows, movies, and web series.